juliansgang/Awesome-Puzzle-Algorithm/README.md

 2) write a function that checks the final solution fills the 3d space.

+3) fix issue that, if no solution is found, the program crashes.

-3) merge developement branch in to master branch.
+4) merge developement branch in to master branch.